Chemotherapy can cause skin changes. Some of these changes can include rash, light sensitivity, dry and itchy skin, color changes, and mouth sores.

 Before starting chemotherapy, people should ask their doctor about what to expect.

-Doctors may offer different
+Doctors may offer different recommendations for preventing skin changes after chemotherapy.

 Use gentle skin products